gregpalmr/alluxio-trino-minio/README.md

      trino --catalog minio --debug

+     trino>

           USE default;

           CREATE TABLE default.customer_s3a
           WITH (
             format = 'ORC',
             external_location = 's3a://hive/warehouse/customer_s3a/'
           )
           AS SELECT * FROM tpch.tiny.customer;

           SELECT * FROM default.customer_s3a
                WHERE acctbal > 3500.00 AND acctbal < 9000.00
                ORDER BY acctbal LIMIT 25;

 ### Step 11.
 View the Alluxio cache storage usage